 The school has a robust and relevant assessment document that outlines all of the assessments used with the children and young people.
-Concern about a students' progress is identified through classroom observation, and the assessment cycle.
-Referrals are made by the Principal for additional support from outside services.
+Concern about a CYP' progress is identified through classroom observation, and the assessment cycle.
+Referrals are made by the Head of School (in conjunction with the Executive Principal) for additional support from outside services.